Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 Visualize the Results
 ^^^^^^^^^^^^^^^^^^^^^

-We can visualize the results of our price-of-robustness, as follows:
+We can visualize the results of our price-of-robustness analysis, as follows:

 .. code::